Southern Conservation Partners

 The Open Space Institute (OSI), with new scientific research undertaken by The Nature Conservancy, has identified climate-change resilient landscapes and sites within three selected areas in the southeastern states: the Southern Cumberland mountains in Tennessee; the Southern Blue Ridge mountains of North Carolina, South Carolina and Tennessee; and the Greater Pee Dee River basin in parts of North Carolina/South Carolina.
 At a time when climate change has created uncertainty about the role of land conservation, OSI is dedicated to working with partners to use the best science available to protect the places that will endure over the long term.
 To learn more about climate resilience science and OSI/TNC Resilient Landscape Initiative’s goals see the Program Overview.

 In addition to supporting land transactions that protect climate resilient lands, OSI assists land trusts in playing a pivotal role in protecting biodiversity as the climate changes.
-Over the past three years, OSI’s Resilient Landscapes Initiative Catalyst Program has made $150,000 in grants to assist land conservation organizations to protect lands that will remain resilient as the climate changes.
-In 2016, OSI broadened assistance to land trusts through two new partnerships with organizations that have experience in educating and supporting land trusts: the Land Trust Alliance (LTA) and Conservation Trust for North Carolina (CTNC).
-These partnerships will provide more intensive coaching and mentoring to a select group of land trusts, assisting them in mastering the knowledge and tools for developing climate-responsive conservation plans, implementing land protection on the ground, and building the network needed to sustain this work.
+Over the past three years, OSI’s Resilient Landscapes Initiative Catalyst Program makes grants to assist land conservation organizations to protect lands that will remain resilient as the climate changes.
+OSI broadened assistance to land trusts through two partnerships with the Land Trust Alliance (LTA).
+The partnership provides more intensive coaching and mentoring to a select group of land trusts, assisting them in mastering the knowledge and tools for developing climate-responsive conservation plans, implementing land protection on the ground, and building the network needed to sustain this work.

 Property Ownership national database.
 The website propertysearch.net connects you with government offices in every state and local government to obtain information for property titles and deeds, tax records, unclaimed property, and appraisals, and these records are available for free!
 It makes searching for titles and deeds super easy by simply typing in a specific county or state.
 It’s all very convenient and directs you to the right local government contacts to get these records for free.